csci141/Labs/202610/Lab 5 student materials/writeup/lab5.md

 #### Image

 Recall that `turtleshape_test.py` saved an image of the canvas that it drew.
 It did so using the `save_canvas` function, which is implemented in `turtleshape_test.py`.
-Let's use that same function to save an image our your drawing as well: import `turtleshape_test` in `turtleshape.py` and add a call to its `save_canvas` function to save your drawing as `drawing.eps`.
-Submit `drawing.eps` to Canvas alongside your code.
+Let's use that same function to save an image our your drawing as well: import `turtleshape_test` in `turtleshape.py` and add a call to its `save_canvas` function to save your drawing as `drawing.eps`, **convert this file to png like before**.
+Submit `drawing.png` to Canvas alongside your code.

 ## Submission

-Submit `turtleshape.py`, `turtleshape.eps`, and `drawing.eps` to the Lab 5 assignment on Canvas.
+Submit `turtleshape.py`, `turtleshape.png`, and `drawing.png` to the Lab 5 assignment on Canvas.
 Even if your TA has checked you off, you still need to submit to Canvas.

 ## Rubric